 Neta J. Rose (they / them) is a actor and multidisciplinary artist, and a proud queer, non-binary, Ashkenazi-Jewish redhead tomboy nerd, born and raised in Tkaronto - “Where the trees are standing in the water” - the traditional and ongoing territory of the Anishinaabe, Haudenosaunee, Seneca, Petun, Wendat, and the Mississaugas of the Credit River, part of the Dish with One Spoon wampum-belt covenant.

 The child of two theatre artists and grandchild of the late great drama critic Nathan Cohen, Neta comes by a love of theatre honestly.
 Neta began acting at a young age, and was immersed in arts-based training.
 They attended the prestigious Claude Watson Arts Program at Earl Haig Secondary School where they majored in drama, and then - never content to be pigeon-holed - they moved to Halifax to study history and art history at Dalhousie University and the Nova Scotia College of Art & Design.
-At age 21 Neta moved to Scotland, where they were the founding acting teacher of the Create!
-Youth Theatre Program, which is still training amazing young artists in the Scottish highlands, over a decade later.
+At age 21 Neta moved to Scotland, where they became the founding acting teacher of the Create!
+Youth Theatre Program, which is still training young artists in the Scottish highlands, over a decade later.

 Collections of words, lyrics, and stories.
-New poetry readings released every Sunday evening on Instagram.

-Full-colour studies of gorgeous colourful humans
+Full-colour studies of colourful humans

 Custom work by commission, from illustrative text to formal portraiture, to boudoir

 Original ongoing series of gender-euphoric pin-ups.
-Celebrating non-binary humans of all body-types, races, and gender-expressions - fat, scars, bones, body-hair and all!
+Celebrating non-binary humans of all body-types, races, and gender-expressions - fat, scars, bones, body-hair and all

 Life drawing studies in pencil, appreciating the beauty of the human form